Tuesday, November 27 & Thursday, November 29

 Antti Makinen joined the Naval Materials Division of the Office of Naval Research (ONR) as a program officer in 2015.
 At ONR he manages basic and applied research programs in structural and functional nanomaterials.
 Prior to ONR he worked for 15 years as a research scientist at the Naval Research Laboratory where his focus was on optoelectronic materials.
 Makinen received his MS degree in engineering physics from Aalto University and his PhD degree in physics from the University of Rochester.

-Judah M. Goldwasser, Associate Director for Materials and Chemistry
+Judah M. Goldwasser, Science Director for Materials and Chemistry

 Office of Naval Research Global—London Office